What Is Medicare Tax and How Much Do You Have To Pay?

 What wages are subject to the Medicare tax?

 There is no cap on the amount of income you pay Medicare taxes on.
-This differs from the Social Security tax, which you pay only on the first $168,600 of your yearly earnings in 2024.
-That's an increase from $160,200 in 2023.
+That’s different from the Social Security tax, which you pay only on the first $184,500 of your annual earnings.

 Some pretax deductions may be excluded from Medicare wages, but others are included.